Proto-Austronesian language: Sound changes

 As Proto-Austronesian transitioned to Proto-Malayo-Polynesian, Proto-Oceanic, and Proto-Polynesian, the phonemic inventories were continually reduced by merging formerly distinct sounds into one sound.
 Three mergers were observed in the Proto-Austronesian to Proto-Malayo-Polynesian transition, while nine were observed for the Proto-Oceanic to Proto-Polynesian transition.
 Thus, Proto-Austronesian has the most elaborate sound system, while Proto-Polynesian has the fewest phonemes.
 For instance, the Hawaiian language is famous for having only eight consonants, while Māori has only ten consonants.
-This is a sharp reduction from the 19–25 consonants of the Proto-Austronesian language that was originally spoken on Taiwan or Kinmen.
+This is a sharp reduction from the 19–25 consonants of the Proto-Austronesian language that was originally spoken on Taiwan.

 Blust also observed the following mergers and sound changes between Proto-Austronesian and Proto-Malayo-Polynesian.

 However, according to Wolff (2010:241), Proto-Malayo-Polynesian's development from Proto-Austronesian only included the following three sound changes.